 6. PROCESSING OF THE APPLICATION

-The participant will receive his hunter's certificate approximately one month after having successfully completed the requisite course of the module.
+The participant will receive his hunter's certificate or only his certificate attesting to the successful completion of the Canadian Firearms Safety Course (CFSC) approximately one month after having successfully completed the requisite course(s).